 The very limited research that has been done on this phenomenon has focused on possible flaws in high IQ people that might explain the exclusion.
 In order to be explanatory, the flaw would need to increase frequency with IQ.
-However, the evidence that exists suggests that it is not the result of of a compensatory flaw, but rather the result of inappropriate educational and productive environments within which the high IQ person must strive to succeed.
+However, the evidence that exists suggests that it is not the result of a compensatory flaw, but rather the result of inappropriate educational and productive environments within which the high IQ person must strive to succeed.
 Consequently, remediation should focus on creating more appropriate environments.

 To this end, The Polymathic Institute promotes polymathic research, education, careers and lifestyles.
-Polymathica is a global community of refinemmemt and erudition.
+Polymathica is a global community of refinement and erudition.
 The Institute membership will be comprised primarily of the inappropriately excluded population with an estimated ultimate membership potential of approximately one hundred thousand people.
 Polymathica will have a larger population, perhaps as many as twelve to fifteen million.
 It represents a proper social and career milieu for themselves, essentially the top 5% in intellectual sophistication, and for Institute members.